 In 1937 the Parks Committee reaffirmed the commitment made in 1912, when Mr. Charles Thompson gave Sir David's Field to the Council, that no part of Llandaff Fields would be used for any purpose other than as a public pleasure ground.

 During the 1939-45 war parts of Llandaff Fields, including the Concert Pavilion, were taken over by military authorities.
+There were decontamination, cleansing and rescue centres and an ARP (Air Raid Precautions) first aid post, as well as a shelter colony comprising 16 public air raid shelters.
 The Glamorgan County Territorial Army and Air Force Association used the area between the pavilion and Fairleigh Road for search light training.
+There was also an emergency water supply basin for fire fighting.
 The area known as the Baths Field was allocated as wartime allotments - in December 1945 the Parks Committee requested the Small Holdings Committee to give tenants of the allotments six months notice to quit, expiring on 31st October 1946.

 A miniature golf course was opened on 1st September 1964.
 This was on the north west side of Llandaff Fields, near Mill Lane, where there were previously allotment gardens.
 The miniature golf course was shown on Ordnance Survey maps from the 1970s to the 1990s.